hedvigborgen/fys3150/project5/README.md

 ```

 ### Plotting accepted Monte Carlo moves as function of step length & plotting the optimal step lenght as function of alpha)
-#### For the first trial function without Coulomb interaction, MCCs = 1,000,000, 8 values of alpha
+#### For the first trial function without Coulomb interaction, MCCs = 1,000,000, 8 values of alpha:
 ```
 python3 optimalStepLength.py
 ```